 - “Other website”

 Theoretically, you can buy your ticket from anywhere.
-But you WILL have to pay service fees, if there are any.
+But you WILL have to pay service fees, if there are any PLUS a $1.80 processing fee on every ticket.
 Sinemia charges your card on file for the amount.
 But more on that in a moment.

 After you input your screening, you’ll confirm any fees, which go to the card you have on file with Sinemia.

-Finally, Sinemia displays a one-time use debit card number you’ll use to complete your purchase on whatever website you’re using to purchase the ticket.
+Finally, Sinemia displays a debit card number you’ll use to complete your purchase on whatever website you’re using to purchase the ticket.

 Then follow the prompts to finish buying – that’s it!